hbk4mask/hbk4mask.github.io/_posts/2020-05-16-Lockdown-Benefits-Amid-Coronavirus.md

 font: serif
 tags: [coronavirus, lockdown, covid19, new normal, indian lockdown]

-excerpt: "Due to the recent coronavirus outbreak, the government has instructed to close shopping malls, movie theaters, schools, gyms.
-The airline and tourism industry is badly hit.
-Major sports leagues have canceled the season."
+excerpt: "Due to the recent coronavirus outbreak, shopping malls, movie theaters, schools and gyms are closed.
+But there is a good news."

 header:
   image: /assets/images/post_images/corona.jpg